ad-freiburg/gantry/README.md

 [here](https://github.com/ad-freiburg/gantry/releases).
 Alternatively you can build your own release as described in the *Building a Release* section.

+Gantry is go getable through

+    go get github.com/ad-freiburg/gantry/cmd/gantry

+This will result in a binary without a set version.

 ## Building a Release
 To build a release version first make sure everyhting works, then edit the [Setup](#Setup) section of this Readme so the download link points to the